asheeshcric/blog/_posts/2019-05-15-practical-aspects-of-deep-learning-part-1.md

 ---
-title: Practical Aspects of Deep Learning (Part 1)
+title: Practical Aspects of Deep Learning - 1
 description: In order to improve a deep neural network that you built, you need to understand the practical aspects of Deep Learning and Neural Networks.
 ---